NerdParker/COVID-19-Predictions-and-Financial-Crisis/README.md

 # COVID-19-Predictions-and-Financial-Crisis
-This project is a work in progress but is meant to be a time series analysis and prediction of the spread of COVID-19 and the financial impact it has had.
+This project is a time series analysis and prediction of the spread of COVID-19 and the financial impact it has had.
 For a video presentation: https://youtu.be/C3qMzDXyIaU

+COVID-19 is a corona virus causing respiratory illness believed to have originated in Wuhan China and brought to the World Health Organizations attention on December 31st of 2019.
+Person to person spread is occurring at a rapid rate and has since been slowed somewhat by quarantine.
+This quarantine has had a dramatic impact on the financial market as many people and industries are unable to function in a work at home world riddled with travel bans.
+This project will tackle an analysis of the virus symptoms, doctor sentiment, who is at risk, geographic spread, total cases and their outcomes and the financial impact it has had on large tech companies.

 ### Summary:
 The below interactive plot shows the spread of the virus over the past few months. (last updated 4/25/2020)